Why do i take criticism so personally?

 A fair point.
 A reasonable critique.
 And yet, it felt like a punch to the gut.

 For the rest of the day, I wasn’t thinking about the presentation.
 I was replaying that moment—analyzing their tone, wondering if I had seemed unprepared, questioning my own intelligence.
 I didn’t just hear feedback.
 I made it a referendum on my worth.
+It’s normal to feel bad or hurt in these moments, and validating those feelings can actually help you manage your reaction more effectively.

 That was years ago.
 Since then, I’ve studied the psychology of feedback, worked with clients who struggle with criticism, and developed a much thicker skin.
 But back then, I didn’t understand why some people can take criticism in stride while others (like me) spiral.